Postgraduate Diploma Course in Indian Aesthetics | Postgraduate Certificate Course in Indian Aesthetics

 For admission, you are required to submit:

-a digital copy of each of your last degree certificates, CV, short bio (100 words) and passport size photograph to info@jp-india.org
+a digital copy of each of your last degree certificates, short bio (100 words) and passport size photograph to info@jp-india.org

 Please read the Terms and Conditions carefully before registering.